Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Introduction

 \section{Introduction}

-Large Language Models have been defined by large training data.
-While there are several candidates for the first modern language model based on transformer architecture, including GPT-1 \citep{radford_improving_2017}, ULMFIT \citep{howard_universal_2018}, or Sentence Neuron \citep{radford_learning_2017}, it is commonly acknowledged that ``large'' models start with GPT-3~\citep{brown_language_2020}.
-Requiring a corpus of 300 billion tokens, GPT-3 introduced a standard training data pipeline shared by nearly all language models to date: large-scale processing of web datasets (45 TB of compressed source data from Common Crawl) and additional digitized sources (e.g. Books3).
-Until 2025, LLM training data has grown on a logarithmic curve.
-The latest generation of publicly documented language models including DeepSeek v3~\citep{deepseek-ai_deepseek-v3_2025}, Gemma 3~\citep{team_gemma_2025}, Llama 4~\citep{meta_llama_2025} or Qwen 3~\citep{team_qwen3_2025} have been trained on 14-36 trillion tokens.
-Even the gaining popularity sub-category of \textit{small language models}~\citep{wang_short_2025} relies on large amounts of training data to fit scaling laws: Qwen 3 0.6B was trained on 36 trillion tokens, about 3,000 times more data than recommended by the original Chinchilla laws~\citep{hoffmann_training_2022}.
+Large Language Models demand large amounts of training data.
+GPT-3 \citep{brown_language_2020} is considered the first ``large'' language model.
+Trained on 300 billion tokens, GPT-3 introduced a standard training data pipeline shared by nearly all language models to date: large-scale processing of web datasets (45 TB of compressed source data from Common Crawl) and additional digitized sources (Books3).
+Until 2025, LLM training data sizes have grown logarithmically.
+The latest generation of publicly documented language models including DeepSeek v3~\citep{deepseekai2025deepseekv3technicalreport}, Gemma 3~\citep{gemmateam2025gemma3technicalreport}, Llama 4~\citep{meta_llama_2025} or Qwen 3~\citep{yang2025qwen3technicalreport} have been trained on 14-36 trillion tokens.
+Even ``small language models''~\citep{wang_short_2025} rely on large amounts of training data to fit scaling laws: Qwen 3 0.6B was trained on 36 trillion tokens, which is 3,000 times more than Chinchilla-optimal estimates~\citep{hoffmann_training_2022}.

-As data curation also became a primary concern, the collection, maintenance, processing, and filtering of data became one of the primary cost of standard language model training.
-This does not factor in even larger hidden costs: the negative externalities affecting competing markets, the digital commons, and society at large.